Mote Park, Maidstone, Kent

 - Fishing docks around the lake for a day of fishing (you will need to apply for a daily permit to fish and you will need your rod licence to buy a permit.
 The service is managed by Maidstone Victory Angling and Medway Preservation Society.)

-- Model railway which costs only 30p per ride!
-This runs every Sunday during British Summer Time and on Boxing Day from 2:30am to 5pm.
+- The model railway which costs only 30p per ride!
+This runs every Sunday during British Summer Time and on Boxing Day from 9:30 am to 5 pm.

 - You may even see model boats speeding around part of the lake on your visit!